JiaxinLu98/WebGPU-Book-Codebase/0. Fundamentals/README.md

 2. Run `code .` to open your VS Code.
 3. Run `npm init -y` to initialize a new project.

-Note: You can change `"main": "index.js"` to `"main": "app.js"` in `package.json`, because use `"app.js"` for an application's entry point.
+Note: You can change `"main": "index.js"` to `"main": "app.js"` in `package.json`, because using `"app.js"` for an application's entry point.

 # Webpack